protesilaos/modus-themes/README.md

+NOTE 2022-12-18: This document is out-of-date.
+I am currently working on the `version-4` branch and will update this as the last step before merging everything into `main`.

 # Modus themes for GNU Emacs (Modus Operandi and Modus Vivendi)

 A pair of highly accessible themes that conform with the WCAG AAA